In this section

 The number of students receiving scholarships and individual instrument tuition increases every year.
 The school selects up to 15% of its intake through the scholarship scheme.
 A full scholarship is worth over £1,000 to the student each year.

 32 peripatetic teachers in Music provide individual lessons to students each week.
-Visiting professional artists and performers enrich the curriculum and pupil experiences in the arts.
-The performing arts subjects offer a staggering range of clubs and activities that run during lunch times, after school and on Saturday mornings.
+Visiting professional artists and performers enrich the curriculum and student experiences in the arts.
+The Performing Arts subjects offer a staggering range of clubs and activities that run during lunch times, after school, Saturday afternoons and many evenings.

 Teaching and Learning

-The standard of teaching in the Performing Arts is consistently very good and at times is outstanding.
+The standard of teaching in the Performing Arts is consistently very good or outstanding.
 This has been recognised by Ofsted and throughout the school.
 The sharing of best practice is a regular theme of staff meetings where transferable teaching strategies and skills from the Performing Arts are discussed and evaluated.

-The creative output of students in all year groups is enhanced through the learning styles adopted in performing arts teaching.
-Strong cross curricular links have been established with many subjects and regular Performing Arts input into whole school activities such as assemblies is embedded as normal practice at Kingsdale School.
+The creative output of students in all year groups is enhanced through the learning styles adopted in Performing Arts teaching.
+Strong cross-curricular links have been established with many subjects and regular Performing Arts input into whole school activities such as assemblies is embedded as normal practice at Kingsdale Foundation School.

 The Performing Arts subjects are often the first curriculum areas that EMA students can successfully access and quickly achieve in.

-The number of high quality public performances generated by the Performing Arts subjects and Music in particular has had and continues to have a major bearing on the positive relationship the school enjoys with our community.
-We have many ongoing collaborative projects with feeder primary schools, the most outstanding of these being the annual Summer Music Festival, now in its 16th season, which features up to 7 other schools joining Kingsdale students and staff performing on stage together.
-Such links have raised awareness and indeed the quality of performance in a wide range of performing arts productions in the borough and throughout London and the South East.
+The number of high quality public performances generated by Music in has had and continues to have, a major bearing on the positive relationship the school enjoys with our community.
+We have many ongoing collaborative projects with feeder primary schools; the most outstanding of these being the annual Summer Music Festival, features up to seven other schools joining Kingsdale students and staff performing on stage together.
+Such links have raised awareness of the quality of the performance, in a wide range of performing arts productions in the borough and throughout London and the South East.

-The horizons are for ever widening and this academic year Kingsdale performers will be returning to the international stage.
-We have been invited to perform in a series of concerts at universities and colleges in Namibia, Southern Africa.
+The horizons are for ever widening and this academic year Kingsdale performers will be returning to the international stage. the Music Department has toured extensively in Namibia in southern Africa and Rio in Brazil giving concerts and participating in workshops.

-For many of the students involved this will be an opportunity of a lifetime and one that the Performing Arts Faculty through its Specialist Status recognition intends to maintain.
+For many of the students involved this will was an opportunity of a lifetime and one that this Faculty through its Specialist Status recognition, intends to maintain.